1973 Mazamas Aconcagua expedition

 The 1973 Mazamas Aconcagua expedition was an unsuccessful mountaineering expedition by eight Americans, most of whom were members of the Mazamas climbing club, to reach the summit of the Aconcagua mountain in Argentina.
-The expedition is notable because two of the mountaineers, Janet Mae Johnson and John Cooper, disappeared and were later found dead under mysterious circumstances.
+Two of the mountaineers, Janet Mae Johnson and John Cooper, disappeared and were later found dead under mysterious circumstances.

 Participants

 The expedition was organized by lawyer Carmie Defoe, a member of the Mazamas climbing club in Oregon, and most participants were also club members.
 The participants were: